pagkly/Zed/Investopedia3/Golden Handshake Definition.md

 Golden Handshake Definition
 ## What Is a Golden Handshake?

-A golden handshake is a stipulation in an employment agreement which states that the employer will provide a significant [severance package](https://www.investopedia.com/terms/s/severence-package.asp) if the employee loses their job.
+A golden handshake is a stipulation in an employment agreement which states that the employer will provide a significant [[severance package]](https://www.investopedia.com/terms/s/severence-package.asp) if the employee loses their job.
 It is usually provided to top executives in the event that they lose employment because of retirement, layoffs or for negligence.
-However, payment can be made in several ways, such as cash or [stock options](https://www.investopedia.com/terms/s/stockoption.asp).
+However, payment can be made in several ways, such as cash or [[stock options]](https://www.investopedia.com/terms/s/stockoption.asp).

 ### Key Takeaways